TheProjectsGuy/Learning_ROS/tutorials/T0_GS_Turtlesim.md

 ## Conclusion

+This concludes the tutorial, you may now close the `/turtlesim` node (use `rosnode kill`) and then close the ROS Master (use `Ctrl + C` here).
 In this tutorial, the following was covered

 - Starting the ROS Master (`roscore`)
 - Running nodes